 After the procedure

 After surgery, you'll be moved to a recovery area for a few hours while your anesthesia wears off.
-Nurses or other anesthesia aides will watch your blood pressure, pulse, alertness, pain or comfort level, and your need for medications.
+Medical staff will monitor your blood pressure, pulse, alertness, pain or comfort level, and your need for medications.

 Blood clot prevention